Battle of Stalingrad: Significance

-Regardless of the strategic implications, there is little doubt about Stalingrad's symbolism.
-Germany's defeat shattered its reputation for invincibility and dealt a devastating blow to German morale.
 On 30 January 1943, the tenth anniversary of his coming to power, Hitler chose not to speak.
 Joseph Goebbels read the text of his speech for him on the radio.
 The speech contained an oblique reference to the battle, which suggested that Germany was now in a defensive war.
 The public mood was sullen, depressed, fearful, and war-weary.

 The reverse was the case on the Soviet side.
 There was an overwhelming surge in confidence and belief in victory.
 A common saying was: "You cannot stop an army which has done Stalingrad."
 Stalin was feted as the hero of the hour and made a Marshal of the Soviet Union.

 The news of the battle echoed round the world, with many people now believing that Hitler's defeat was inevitable.
 The Turkish Consul in Moscow predicted that "the lands which the Germans have destined for their living space will become their dying space".
 Britain's conservative The Daily Telegraph proclaimed that the victory had saved European civilisation.
 The country celebrated "Red Army Day" on 23 February 1943.
-A ceremonial Sword of Stalingrad was forged by King George VI.
+A ceremonial Sword of Stalingrad was forged to the order of King George VI.
 After being put on public display in Britain, this was presented to Stalin by Winston Churchill at the Tehran Conference later in 1943.
 Soviet propaganda spared no effort and wasted no time in capitalising on the triumph, impressing a global audience.
 The prestige of Stalin, the Soviet Union, and the worldwide Communist movement was immense, and their political position greatly enhanced.